 Long-term opiate addiction can result in infections around the heart valves and the lining of the heart.
 It can also lead to lung infections and pneumonia.
 When opiates are snorted or injected, they can cause serious vascular damage.
 Collapsed veins and abscesses can also occur when the drug is injected.
 Irreversible damage to the liver and kidneys can result from overuse and from toxic substances used as additives in street drugs.

 An overdose of opiates causes the heart and lungs to slow to the point that oxygen cannot be delivered through the body, causing death.

 Once the body has formed an opiate addiction, withdrawal sets in after only a few hours without the drug.
 Withdrawal symptoms can be quite severe and include tremors, cramps, rapid heart rate, vomiting, diarrhea, and weakness.

 These symptoms usually last for 48-72 hours as the opiates leave the body.
 After detoxification, it can take days or weeks for the body to adjust to the absence of the drug.
 Qualified medical assistance can help manage this period of withdrawal, such as that provided by a professional treatment facility.

 Opiate addiction leads to long-term changes in how the body functions, especially under stress.
 This is known as protracted withdrawal or post-acute withdrawal.
 Long after detoxification, a person in recovery will often experience sudden periods of extreme craving.
 This can be accompanied by recurrences of insomnia, anxiety, and depression that a person in recovery may struggle with for the rest of their life.

 If you or someone you love is suffering from the effects of opiate addiction, substance abuse or any other type of addiction, please call us today.
-Our addiction treatment counselors can help you deal with physical, emotional and psychological consequences of drug and alcohol abuse.
+Our addiction treatment counselors can help you deal with the physical, emotional and psychological consequences of drug and alcohol abuse.